rneilson/arghs/README.md

 Full options are given with a `--` prefix, as in `--option`.
 Options of type `bool` and `count` consume no additional arguments, where `string` and `array` options consume the next non-hyphenated argument as their value (`--option value` for strings, or `--option value1 --option value2` for arrays), or can be given in contiguous form using '=' (as in `--option=value` for strings, or `--option=value1,value2` for arrays).
 By default, unknown options are considered strings, and are converted to arrays if given multiple times.

+You can specify a string or array option as `[optionType, paramName]` in `options()`, and the generated help text will use `paramName` in the option description, as in `--option <paramName>`.
+If `paramName` is not given, 'x' will be used.
+(See the example above.)

 Short options, as in `-o`, are accepted if there is a corresponding entry in `aliases()`.
 Bool and count options can be combined, as in `-bcc`.
 String and array options consume the next non-hyphenated argument (`-o value` for strings, `-o value1 -o value2` for arrays).
 Note: short options cannot use the '=' syntax, so `-o=value` is invalid.

+Compound options (those with a '-' in their name) are by default converted to camelCase properties of `parsed`.
+You can also specify 'snake_case' or 'none' by calling `compound('snake_case')` or specifying `compound: 'snake_case'` in the configuration object.

 ## Have fun (and stop writing argument parsers)!